 Will the tutors have copies of my textbooks and other course materials?

 No, the Tutoring Center does not have copies of textbooks or other course materials.
-Students are responsible for bringing the course materials needed for what they would like to work on to their tutoring sessions.
+Students should bring the course materials necessary for what they would like to work on to their tutoring sessions.

 How do I apply to become a peer tutor?

-Currently enrolled students can apply to become a peer tutor if they have completed at least 12 credits of college-level coursework with a cumulative GPA of 2.75 or higher.
+Currently enrolled students can apply to become peer tutors if they have completed at least 12 credits of college-level coursework with a cumulative GPA of 2.75 or higher.
 Applicants should have also earned a B (3.00) or higher in any courses they would like to tutor.
-To apply, students should submit a completed application form (available from the Tutoring Center), their resume, and a cover letter discussing their interest in and qualifications for the job.
-The Director would then contact the applicant’s faculty references and invite the student to an interview if recommended by at least two instructors.
-Students hired as peer tutors must also participate in peer tutor training.
+Interested students should submit the online application form and submit their resume and cover letter through Handshake (the Career Services job listing site) or email those documents as attachments to Ms. Stephanie Lawhorne, Director, Tutoring Center, at LawhorSL@morrisville.edu.

 Whom should I contact if I would like to speak to the person in charge of the Tutoring Center?

-If you have something of a more confidential or private nature that you would like to discuss, please contact Stephanie Lawhorne, Director of the Tutoring Center at LawhorSL@morrisville.edu.
+If you have something more confidential or private to discuss, please contact Stephanie Lawhorne, Director, at LawhorSL@morrisville.edu.